mvolkmann/blog/src/php.md

 Names of constants are typically all uppercase.

-The builtin function `isset` function returns a boolean that indicates whether a variable has be set.
+The built-in function `isset` function returns a boolean that indicates whether a variable has be set.
 For example, `isset($someName)`.

 ## Builtin Data Types

-The PHP builtin data types are
+The PHP built-in data types are
 Boolean, Integer, Float, String,
 Array, Object, `NULL`, and Resource.